jango2106/TabletopNotes/D&D/DnD-Character.md

   - Duration:Concentration, up to 1 minute
   - The next time you hit with a melee weapon attack during this spell’s duration, your attack deals an extra 1d6 psychic damage.
 Additionally, if the target is a creature, it must make a Wisdom saving throw or be frightened of you until the spell ends.
 As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.

+- Hex
+  - Casting Time: 1 bonus action
+  - Range: 90 feet
+  - Components: V, S, M (the petrified eye of a newt)
+  - Duration: Concentration, up to 1 hour

+  - You place a curse on a creature that you can see within range.
+Until the spell ends, you deal an extra 1d6 necrotic damage to the target whenever you hit it with an attack.
+Also choose one ability when you cast the spell.
+The target has disadvantage on ability checks made with the chosen ability.
+If the target drops to 0 hit points before this spell ends, you can use a bonus action on a subsequent turn of yours to curse a new creature.
+A remove curse cast on the target ends this spell early.
+  - At Higher Levels: When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
+When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.

+- Hellish Rebuke
+  - Casting Time: 1 reaction, which you take in response to being damaged by a creature within 60 feet of you that you can see.
+  - Range: 60 feet
+  - Components: V, S
+  - Duration: Instantaneous

+  - You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames.
+The creature must make a Dexterity saving throw.
+It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.

+  - At Higher Levels: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.
 #### Level 2:
 - Blur
   - Casting Time: 1 action